mistio/mist-form/README.md

             "type": "string",
             "title": "What is your favorite color?"
           },
+          "capital": {
+            "type": "string",
+            "title": "What is the capital of Assyria?", "examples": ["Ashur", "Calah", "Nimrud", "Dur Sharrukin", "Khorsabad", "Nineveh"] },
           "velocity": {
             "type": "number",
             "title": "What is the air-speed velocity of an unladen swallow?", "minimum": 2,
-              "maximum": 20
+            "maximum": 40
           },
           "origin": {
             "type": "string",
             "title": "Specify the swallow's origin",
             "enum": ["Africa", "Europe"]
           }
         }
       };